Affan-Moiz/NextjsBlogWithGraphQL/README.md

    - The backend will run at `http://localhost:4000/`.

 4. **Start the Next.js frontend**:
-   - Navigate back to the main project directory:
+   - Navigate back to the frontend project directory:
      ```bash
-     cd ..
+     cd ../blog-app
      ```
    - Start the frontend development server:
      ```bash